MicrosoftDocs/appcenter-docs/docs/distribution/codepush/rn-api-ref.md

 This method provides support for two different (but customizable) "modes" to easily enable apps with different requirements:

 1. **Silent mode** *(the default behavior)* automatically downloads available updates, and applies them the next time the app restarts (for example the OS or end user killed it, or the device was restarted).
-This way, the entire update experience is "silent" to the end user, since they don't see any update prompt and/or "synthetic" app restarts.
+This way, the entire update experience is "silent" to the end user, since they don't see any update prompt or "synthetic" app restarts.

 2. **Active mode**, which when an update is available, prompts the end user for permission before downloading it, and then immediately applies the update.
 If an update was released using the `mandatory` flag, the end user would still be notified about the update, but they wouldn't have the choice to ignore it.